Background pattern

 • if you are allergic to fesoterodina or any of the other components of this medication (listed in section 6) (see section 2, "Fesoterodina Alter contains fructose and lactose")

-• if your stomach empties slowly (gastroparesis)
+• if your stomach empties slowly (gastric retention)

-• if you have severe liver disease
+• if you have severe liver problems

-• if you have kidney problems or moderate to severe liver disease and are taking medications that contain any of the following active substances: itraconazole or ketoconazole (used to treat fungal infections), ritonavir, atazanavir, indinavir, saquinavir, or nelfinavir (antiviral medications used to treat HIV infection), clarithromycin or telithromycin (used to treat bacterial infections), and nefazodone (used to treat depression)
+• if you have kidney problems or moderate to severe liver problems and are taking medications that contain any of the following active substances: itraconazole or ketoconazole (used to treat fungal infections), ritonavir, atazanavir, indinavir, saquinavir, or nelfinavir (antiviral medications used to treat HIV infection), clarithromycin or telithromycin (used to treat bacterial infections), and nefazodone (used to treat depression)

 Warnings and precautions